 13. Prepare your fish healthfully!
 If you drown your fish in béarnaise sauce or fry it in vegetable oil, you might as well eat a doughnut.

 14. Get to know your fishmonger!
 Ask questions.
-Where does the fish swim?
+Where do the fish swim?
 What does the fish eat?

 15. Go for quality over quantity.
 You don’t need to eat massive amounts of fish to reap their omega-3 benefits, so you can afford to spend more for better quality.

 Oysters, mussels and scallops may be the filters of the sea, but these bottom-dwelling bivalves are some of the most sustainable seafood choices on the market.
 They are low on the food chain and very low in mercury.